It's time to start talking about Max Scherzer as an all-time great

 Scherzer's win, however, makes me realize that it's time we starting thinking of him as an all-time great.
 I guess I had never thought of him that way before, but the other nine pitchers on that three-time Cy Young list are Clemens, Johnson, Maddux, Steve Carlton, Kershaw, Martinez, Sandy Koufax, Tom Seaver and Jim Palmer, thank you very much.

-While Scherzer had the finger injury and then a hamstring issue in September, he's never had a major arm injury.
-He's now had five consecutive seasons where he's finished in the top five in the Cy Young vote.
+Though Scherzer had the finger injury and then a hamstring issue in September, he never has had a major arm injury.
+He now has had five consecutive seasons where he has finished in the top five in the Cy Young vote.
 Given his current level of dominance and strikeout rate -- and .178 average allowed in 2017 -- his run of excellence isn't about to end any time soon barring some career-threatening injury.
-He's signed for four more seasons, and if he averages 15 wins per season he'll be over 200 career wins to go with those three Cy Youngs.
+He's signed for four more seasons, and if he averages 15 wins per season, he'll be over 200 career wins to go with those three Cy Youngs.

 The twist to Scherzer's durability is that he was once traded for fear that he wouldn't be durable.
 Under general manager Josh Byrnes, the Diamondbacks drafted Scherzer 11th overall in 2006 out of the University of Missouri.
 He reached the majors in 2008 and in his first full season in 2009 went 9-11 with a 4.12 ERA over 30 starts and 170 innings, striking out 174.